mellowtel-inc/support-with-mellowtel/README.md

-# Ambient Support | Mellowtel
+# Support with Mellowtel | Mellowtel

-Support your favorite browser plugin / non-profit or creator with Mellowtel's extension.
+Support your favorite browser plugin developer with Mellowtel's extension.

 Download the plugin from their link and start supporting for free

+# Download

+You can download the extension from the following [link](https://chromewebstore.google.com/detail/support-with-mellowtel/jngbedjpioeongcicaomeideeompcbcc).
+If a developer has shared their link, please use that one so you can correctly support them.

 # Development